This event will be ONLINE ONLY. GMU CAMPUS CLOSED. SEE DETAILS FOR MORE.

 Why should we be inspired to do something?
 Human trafficking is a global enterprise, second only to drug trafficking as the most profitable criminal business.
 It disproportionately affects women and minors, exploiting lives through deception, coercion and fear.
 Experts report the proliferation of child sexual exploitation material– with a record 45 million images flagged last year alone- in online environments that grow increasingly difficult to police.
 At the same time forced labor, including sex trafficking, continues to affect an estimated 29.9 million individuals worldwide.
 This includes the United States.
 Trafficking hides in plain sight in communities across the United States; in homes, factories, farms and businesses.
 In many ways, technology has made it easier for perpetrators to operate.
 We want to ensure that the power of technology is leveraged to combat these atrocious crimes.

 Create a solution to help combat child trafficking or assist its victims, using artificial intelligence/machine learning, augmented reality, or anything else!
-Some ideas to consider: